-The approach of \cite{Li2013b} shows that contextual variables, such as light conditions, are valuable sources of information that can be used to improve the performance and applicability of current FPV methods.
-This idea is also applicable to other FPV applications such as activity recognition, on which a device that can understand the location of the user can easily reduce the possible activities and take more accurate decisions.
+The approach of \cite{Li2013b} shows that contextual information, such as light conditions, are valuable sources of information that can be used to improve the performance and applicability of current FPV methods.
+This idea is also applicable to other FPV related functionalities such as activity recognition, on which a device that can understand user's location can easily reduce the number of possible activities and take more accurate decisions.
 Pervasive computing refers to the devices that can modify their behavior based on contextual variables as context-aware devices \cite{Lara2013}, and its benefits are widely explored for example in assisted living \cite{Riboni2011} and anomaly detection \cite{Zhu2013}.

 This paper is motivated by the potential impact of contextual information, such as light conditions and location, on different FPV methods.
 The strategy presented, is a first step towards our envision of a device that can understand the environment of the user and modify its behavior accordingly.
-This paper understands the environment of the user as a set different characteristics that can point to previously recorded conditions, and not as a scene classification problem based on manual labels assigned to particular locations (e.g., kitchen, office, street).
-In this way, The purpose of this study is to devise an unsupervised procedure for wearable cameras that can be used to switch between different models or search spaces according to the light conditions or location on which the user is involved.
+The proposed approach understands the contextual information on which the user is involved as a set of different characteristics that can point to previously recorded conditions, and not as a scene classification problem based on manual labels assigned to particular locations (e.g., kitchen, office, street).
+In this way, this study devises an unsupervised procedure for wearable cameras to switch between different models or search spaces according to the light conditions or location on which the user is involved.
 Figure \ref{diagram} summarizes our approach.

-As evident from Figure \ref{diagram} the transition from the global features to the unsupervised layer can be understood as a dimensional reduction from the global feature space (high dimensional space) to a simplified low dimensional space (intrinsic dimension).
-The latter provides an unsupervised location map that can be used later to switch between different behaviours at different hierarchical levels.
+From Figure \ref{diagram} it is clear that the transition from the global features to the unsupervised layer can be seen as a dimensional reduction from the global feature space (high dimensional space) to a simplified low dimensional space (intrinsic dimension).
+The latter provides an unsupervised location map to be used later to switch between different behaviours at different hierarchical levels.
 These dimensional reductions are known as manifold methods, and their capabilities to capture complex patterns are defined by their algorithmic and/or theoretic formulation \cite{Friedman1997}.